alexpricedev/everyday/README.md

 # Everydo

-A Todo App For People Whole Like Getting Shit Done.
+A Todo App For People Who Like Getting Shit Done.

 ### Installing & running